Digital Video Articles, Tutorials, Guides & Q & A

 Hi-8 Resolution

-S-VHS, among the consumer formats, had the highest resolution at 400 lines.
+Among the consumer formats, S-VHS had the highest resolution at 400 lines.
 The exception was Laserdisc which also boasted 400 lines.

 Hi8 matched S-VHS with an equal resolution.

-On the camcorder front, it was an improvement on the Video8 format, which supported a resolution of 240 lines.
+On the camcorder front, it improved the Video8 format, which supported a resolution of 240 lines.

-Hi8 not only features improved resolution but also upped the signal-to-noise ratio and colour rendition.
+Hi8 features improved resolution and upped the signal-to-noise ratio and colour rendition.

 Technology Behind Higher Resolution